-Property and Equipment
+Property and Equipment, Net

 Property and equipment are stated at cost at the date of purchase or, for donated assets, at fair value at the date of donation, less accumulated depreciation.
 Amounts expended for improvements in excess of \$1,000 which substantially increase the useful life of the assets or to replace property and equipment are capitalized.
-Maintenance, repairs and minor replacements are expensed as incurred.
 The capitalized costs of the property and equipment are being depreciated utilizing the straight-line method over the estimated useful lives of 5-7 years.